SUSE-Cloud/socok8s/doc/source/reference.rst

 situated in `openstack/loci/`.
 The `build.sh` script is a thin wrapper around `LOCI`. `LOCI` is the official OpenStack project to build OCI compliant images of OpenStack projects.
-It uses `docker build` to construct images from openstack sources and their requirements are expressed in `bindep` files (`bindep.txt` for rpm/apt packages, `pydep.txt` for python packages).
+It uses `docker build` to construct images from OpenStack sources and their requirements are expressed in `bindep` files (`bindep.txt` for rpm/apt packages, `pydep.txt` for python packages).
 The `build.sh` runs `LOCI` for the master branch.
-Other branches can be built suing `build-{branchname}.sh` where `branchname` is the name of the OpenStack branch (for example, `rocky`).
+Other branches can be built using `build-{branchname}.sh` where `branchname` is the name of the OpenStack branch (for example, `rocky`).
 See also :ref:`buildlociimages`.

 In the future, `openstack-helm-images` could theoretically add images for